[UPDATED OCTOBER 2023]

 If your cat is already suffering from stiff joints, the cold can make things worse.
 Provide plenty of places to rest.
 And if your cat is struggling to reach their favourite snoozing spot, try to provide plenty of extra routes.
 A cat ramp can reduce the amount your cat jumps and climbs, easing the strain on their joints.

 At YuMOVE, we’re dedicated to helping all cats live their best, most active lives.
-That’s why we’ve created an all-natural supplement to aid your cat’s joints.
-YuMOVE Cat is enriched with ultra-high-quality and clinically proven* ingredients to help support your cat’s stiff joints.
-It aids comfort, supports joint structure and promotes mobility.
+That’s why we’ve created a supplement to help aid your cat’s joints.
+YuMOVE Joint Care for All Cat contains high-quality ingredients – including our unique ActivEase® Green Lipped Mussel to help support your cat’s stiff joints.

 - Keep them hydrated